omnect/omnect-device-service/README.md

 }
 ```

-The following status information are currently defined:
+The following status information is defined:
  - "successfully"
  - "error"
  - "type not supported"